 Digital Object Identifier (DOI)

 Chen, De jie; Gao, Fen fei; Ma, Xiao Kuang; Shi, Gang gang; Huang, Yuan bing; Su, Quang xi; Sudweeks, Sterling; Gao, Ming; Dharshaun, Turner; Eaton, Jason Brek; Chang, Yong; Mcintosh, J. Michael; Lukas, Ronald J.; Whiteaker, Paul; Steffensen, Scott C.; and Wu, Jie, "Pharmacological And Functional Comparisons Of Î±6/Î±3Î²2Î²3-Nachrs And Î±4Î²2-Nachrs Heterologously Expressed In The Human Epithelial Sh-Ep1 Cell Line" (2018).
-Neurobiology.
+Translational Neuroscience.
 63.